GiovanniRaseraF/esp32-SIM800-mcp2515/README.md

+# ESP32 SIM800 MCP2515 CAN interface library - SPI protocol configuration

+this is a fork of [esp32/esp8266 MCP2515 CAN interface library](https://github.com/dedalqq/esp32-mcp2515) and adds the spi_device_handler_t initial configuration for ESP32 SIM800.

+Thanks to [dedalqq](https://github.com/dedalqq) for the fork.

 # esp32/esp8266 MCP2515 CAN interface library

 it's a fork of [Arduino MCP2515 CAN interface library](https://github.com/autowp/arduino-mcp2515) Adapted for use on esp32/esp8266.